kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 ### Talent (strengths)

 These are skills that you've focused on during school or mastered on the job.
-They might be things that come naturally easy to you or things that you've worked on to the point that you are now really good at doing.
+They might be things that come easy to you or things that you've worked on to the point that you are now really good at doing.

 It may sometimes be difficult to notice your own strengths because they come so naturally to you and feel easy.
 If you find yourself wondering why nobody else can do what you do because it's so intuitive or easy, then take special note because these are **your superpowers**.

 If you're having trouble defining your talents then it may help to get feedback from your manager, mentor, colleagues or friends.
-There are also free assessments you can take online [https://www.viacharacter.org/](https://www.viacharacter.org/) (one I took), or more detailed assessments you can pay for like [StrengthsFinder](https://www.gallup.com/cliftonstrengths/en/254033/strengthsfinder.aspx).
+There are also free assessments you can take online such as [https://www.viacharacter.org/](https://www.viacharacter.org/) (I took this one), or more detailed assessments you can pay for like [StrengthsFinder](https://www.gallup.com/cliftonstrengths/en/254033/strengthsfinder.aspx).

 **Use the worksheet to write down your talents**.

 ### Opportunity

-The opportunities available to you are going to be restricted by the industry, company you and particular team you're in.
-If you haven't done so already, have a discussion with to your manager about what opportunities are available which may align with your talents, passions and goals.
+The opportunities available to you are going to be restricted by the industry, company you work for and which particular team you're in.
+If you haven't done so already, have a discussion with your manager about what opportunities are available which may align with your talents, passions and goals.
 Note further to **align opportunities with business objectives for maximum impact**.
-The more you understand about the big picture company objectives, the more potential you have to add value.
+The more you understand about the company's big picture objectives, the more potential you have to add value.
 When you add value, you gain leverage to negotiate for the things you want.

 Not all managers are the same when it comes to helping you on your journey.
 To help yourself more, you may also want to research how to **Job Craft** your role in a way that helps you get closer to what you're looking for.

 **Use the worksheet to write down the available opportunities** as they relate to your current condition.
-For example is there a need that needs to be filled that you can volunteer to help out with.
+For example is there a need that you can volunteer to drive or help out with?

 ### Changing the Landscape

 The landscape is not static!
 Adopt a **growth mindset**, to believe that anything is possible.
 Values and passions are probably going to be immutable properties but you have control over your talent and can influence the opportunities.

 For example if you complete your TOP model Venn diagram and realize that the intersection doesn't align with your income needs, then you may need to change your skillset by working on mastering a particular skill or acquiring a certificate.
 Likewise if your opportunities don't align then you may need to look into changing your role, company or industry.

-### Attribution

-* Photo by Matheus Bertelli: https://www.pexels.com/photo/off-road-car-driving-in-difficult-terrain-11749418/

 <a href="#" class="page4">Go To The Next Step</a>